clarg18/laravel-studio/readme.md

 # Persistent Composer Cache

-If you use composer from the containter and wish to have a persistent cache shared with the host.
+If you use composer from the container and wish to have a persistent cache shared with the host.

-These locations should work with arch and arch dariviatives.
+These locations should work with arch and arch derivatives.

 ```
 make enable-composer-cache